 Design for All

-In 2015, we integrated Universal Design and age-in-place elements into Ankeny Row, a Net Zero Energy intentional community in southeast Portland consisting of five three-bedroom townhomes and one two-bedroom apartment above a common shared space.
-The universal design homes can adapt to the owners’ changing needs as they age in place.
-All townhomes allow for single-floor living, where the master bedroom, bathroom and kitchen are all on the first floor.
-The homes have wide halls and doorways and zero-step entrances to accommodate wheelchairs.
-The common courtyard is ADA-accessible.
+Ankeny Row is a net zero energy intentional community in Portland Oregon designed and built by Green Hammer featuring Universal Design elements.
+Ankeny Row consists of five three-bedroom townhomes, one two-bedroom apartment, and a common shared space.
+The age in place design allows for single-floor living, where the master bedroom, bathroom and kitchen are all on the first floor.
+The homes have wide halls and doorways with zero-step entrances and exterior walkways to facilitate accessibility at any age.

 Ankeny Row provides residents reassurance that they won’t become isolated, a condition that impacts 17% of adults age 65 and older and 51 percent of adults age 75 and older, according to AARP.
 Ankeny Row’s common courtyard, living room and kitchen allow residents to entertain guests and gather for activities.
 The homes are integrated into a vibrant urban neighborhood.
 They are within blocks of public transportation, a grocery store, restaurants, a movie theater and expansive park.

 The Oaks at Rose Villa – Portland's First Zero Energy Community for Seniors